Finland–Russia relations: 1945–1991

 Finland after WWII.
 Finland ceded lands to the Soviet Union.

-After the Second World War, Finland signed the Agreement of Friendship, Cooperation and Mutual Assistance with the Soviet Union in 1948.
-The Eastern Bloc countries had also signed similar agreements, but Finland was an exception, as its system was based on democracy and a market economy.

-During the Cold War, Finland's foreign policy continued along the path of neutrality that it had pursued since the 1930s.
-Presidents Juho Kusti Paasikivi and Urho Kekkonen became regarded as guarantors of this foreign policy line.
-The guiding principle of neutrality was that Finland remained outside the conflicts between great powers, with the objective of maintaining stable and established conditions in the country.
-The Soviet Union recognized Finland's neutrality in 1956.

 Trade between Finland and the Soviet Union began under five-year agreements in 1950.
 The two countries engaged in bilateral trade.

-In the 1958 parliamentary elections, the Finnish People's Democratic League emerged as the largest party in the Parliament, but it was not accepted into the government.
-This led to a political crisis known as the Night Frost Crisis between Finland and the Soviet Union.
-The situation was resolved when the Agrarian League decided to withdraw from the government, after which Urho Kekkonen appointed V. J. Sukselainen to form a new cabinet.

 Note Crisis was other a political crisis between Soviet–Finnish relations in 1961.
 Note Crisis (Nootti) was connected to the Berlin crisis that happened in the same year.

 President Urho Kekkonen of Finland attaches a red carnation on Leonid Brezhnev's button hole at a lunch at the Soviet embassy in Helsinki in 1964.